 Art therapy is a relatively new form of treatment introduced in the mental health departments to help patients cope with debilitating symptoms of depression.
 Contrary to what people believe, art therapy is not an art class.
 It doesn’t focus on teaching you the ins and outs of art, nor does a person have to be good at art to benefit from it.

 Art therapy is conducted by professionals trained in the domains of art and therapy.
 It is suitable for people of all ages and can be modified into individual, family, group, or couples sessions according to what the patient needs.
-The goal of art therapy is to use the imagination, the process, the thoughts, and the artwork created as a remedial and therapeutic process by encouraging clients to explore their creative faculties and translating their emotions and thoughts into creativity.
+The goal of art therapy is to use the imagination, the process, the thoughts, and the artwork created as a remedial and therapeutic process by encouraging clients to explore their creative faculties and translate their emotions and thoughts into creativity.

-Art therapy works by fostering self-awareness, self-esteem, social skills, and the improvement of overall well-being of clients by offering them a comfortable and safe environment to express their feelings to feel more in control of their emotions.
+Art therapy works by fostering self-awareness, self-esteem, social skills, and the improvement of the overall well-being of clients by offering them a comfortable and safe environment to express their feelings to feel more in control of their emotions.

 Art Therapy for Depression and Mental Health